 The main types of implant profiles we offer are:

 Low profile implants are a suitable choice for the most conservative patient, as they provide the least amount of projection.
-That said, Dr. Gray has found them to be generally the least chosen option among patients.
+That said, Dr. Gray has found them to be generally the least chosen option among breast implant surgery patients.

 The moderate plus projection is the most popular implant profile choice globally.
 These implants are a relatively conservative choice compared to the larger profiles but still provide desirable fullness and shape.